ChloeM1515/Marketing-Analysis-Project-in-Python/README.md

   + Customers categorized into each group following RFM method.
   + Visualize number of customers, Revenue and Profit per segments.
 - "Potential" group:
-  + Identify buying behaviors via Channel and Category.
+  + Identify buying behaviors via Channel, Category and Ship Method.
-  + Sales overtime
+  + Identify Sales overtime
-  + Sales by location

-## Insights and Suggestions

 ### Meaning of RFM Segments:
 ![image](https://github.com/ChloeM1515/Marketing-Analysis-Project-in-Python/assets/130263988/04e74d97-a5be-430b-a978-df07eab45dbd)

+## Insights and Suggestions

 ### Insights by Revenue and Profit per Segment:
 - Top 5 Revenue segments respectively: "At Risk", "Champions", "Loyal", "Need Attention", "Promising".
+  +
 - Top 5 profitable segments respectively: "At Risk", "Champions",  "Need Attention", "Cannot Lose Them", "Promising".
+  +
 **Recommendation:** Prioritize these groups: "At Risk", "Champions" and "Loyal", as they contributed highest Revenue as well as Profit ratio.
 - "At Risk": Need to bring them back - Send personalized emails to reconnect, offer renewals, provide helpful resources.
 - "Champions": Reward them.
 Can be early adopters for new products.